Top 4 Types of Private Label Products to Sell on Amazon

 Some of the ways you can differentiate between your private label product and what already exists are by:

-- adding or dropping specific features of the item
+Simply adding or subtracting specific features of the item

 Your improvement in the product can result in higher profit margins and better reviews, especially if you offer competitive prices.
 The primary benefit of going this route is that you already know the market value of the product exists and how it ranks on Amazon, so there’s much less work upfront.

 Additionally, this type of product is not dependent on any one size and can share characteristics with either of the first two types on this list.
 An improved item can be small and light or large and complicated, so long as it improves on the original concept.

 The risk here is that if you skip your homework, you could run into infringement issues with patents, trademarks, and copyrights.
 Another risk factor is that if it’s a common item, you can still be entering into an overly-saturated market and have difficulty competing.

 Picking a bestselling product that you can genuinely improve, then study it thoroughly to know how you can make and sell it better, is paramount to winning over buyers.

 The Anything and Everything category of products literally involves anything and everything.
 Essentially, you can sell whatever you want: big, small, complicated, simple, preexisting, original, etc., so long as you know how to sell it.